-The main ideology of Takaful is to bear other person’s burden and there is no profit in this system.
-Some of the important principles of takaful are as follows:
+The main ideology is to bear other person’s burdens and there is no profit in this system.
+Some of its’ important principles are as follows:

-- For the common good the policyholders will corporate with each other.
+- For the common good, the policyholders will cooperate.

 - The contribution of the policyholders is considered donations.

 - To help those who need assistance, all their policyholders will pay their share.

 - The liabilities are shared according to the pooling system of the community and losses are divided.

 - According to compensation and subscription, there is no uncertainty.

 In alignment with Islamic principles, it strictly forbids certain elements that are common in conventional insurance.
 These prohibited elements include:

 Islamic law prohibits interest or usury, known as ‘riba’.
 Any gain obtained from the use of money is considered exploitative and is thus forbidden.
 Therefore, Islamic insurance does not allow the earning of interest on contributions.